junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Normally, the placenta comes out 5 minutes to   hour after the baby is born, but sometimes it is delayed (see below).

-Checking the afterbirth:
+**Checking the afterbirth:**

 When the afterbirth comes out, pick it up and examine it to see if it is complete.
 If it is torn and there seem to be pieces missing, get medical help.
 A piece of placenta left inside the womb can cause continued bleeding or infection.

-When the placenta is delayed in coming:
+**When the placenta is delayed in coming:**

 Use gloves or plastic bags on your hands to handle the placenta.
 Wash your hands well afterwards.

-If the mother is not losing much blood, do nothing.
-Do not pull on the cord.
+If the mother is not losing much blood, do nothing. **Do not pull on the cord**.
 This could cause dangerous hemorrhage (heavy bleeding).
 Sometimes the placenta will come out if the woman squats and pushes a little.

 If the mother is losing blood, feel the womb (uterus) through the belly.
 If it is soft, do the following:

-Massage the womb carefully, until it gets hard.
+ - Massage the womb carefully, until it gets hard.
 This should make it contract and push out the placenta.

-If the placenta does not come out soon and bleeding continues, push downward on the top of the womb very carefully, while supporting the bottom of the womb like this.
+ - If the placenta does not come out soon and bleeding continues, push downward on the top of the womb very carefully, while supporting the bottom of the womb like this.

 If the placenta still does not come out, and the bleeding continues, give medicines to control the bleeding (see page 266) and seek medical help fast.